Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/02-super_sampling_rate_fir/README.md

 ## Introduction

-Versal™ ACAP AI Core Series are heterogeneous devices containing many domains with compute capabilities.
+Versal® ACAP AI Core Series are heterogeneous devices containing many domains with compute capabilities.
 With respect to Digital Signal Processing (DSP), and particularly Finite Impulse Response (FIR) filters, the two domains of interest are:

 - The Programmable Logic (PL) which is the "classical" domain of Xilinx devices
 - The AI Engine Processor Array which is a new domain within Versal ACAP Xilinx devices